We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 Directions: Mix all ingredients in a heavy saucepan.
 Cook over medium heat, stirring constantly with a wooden spoon, until mixture thickens and pulls away from the sides of the pan.
 Form dough into a ball, sprinkle with glitter, place on waxed paper, and cool completely.
 Store in Ziploc baggies.

-You can grab a copy of the entire The Legend of the Candy Cane Unit Study and Lapbook in an easy-to-print file at the end of this post.
+You can grab a copy of the entire The Legend of the Candy Cane lessons and lapbook in an easy-to-print file at the end of this post.

 The Legend of the Candy Cane Lapbook Printables